Manx Museum: History

-The Manx Museum and Ancient Monuments Act of 1886 led to the creation of a national museum for the Isle of Man with the aim of preserving the island's cultural and historical heritage.
+The Museum and Ancient Monuments Act 1886 led to the creation of a national museum for the Isle of Man with the aim of preserving the island's cultural and historical heritage.
 Although there had previously been an institution on the Isle of Man named the Manx Museum, founded by entrepreneur, author, and publisher Trevor Ashe in 1825, it has no relation to the Manx Museum run by Manx National Heritage.

 The Manx Museum is partially housed in the original Noble's Hospital building.
 The site on Crellin's Hill in Douglas was bequeathed by Rebecca Noble, the wife of philanthropist and businessman Henry Bloom Noble in 1885.
 Rebecca Noble laid the foundation stone but did not live to see the building officially opened.

 After the opening of the new Noble's Hospital on Westmoreland Road in 1912, the building lay empty for nearly a decade until the building was handed over to the trustees for the Manx Museum.
 The Manx Museum opened on 2 November 1922 with Philip Moore Callow Kermode as its director.

 The museum was expanded and was significantly remodelled between 1986–89 and a large extension included a lecture and film theatre, and an art gallery.
 The museum was officially reopened by Queen Elizabeth II, Lord of Mann in 1989.